demirev/2020-cov-abm/README.md

 ```
 The code is somewhat time consuming, with this simulation loop taking around 11-12 minutes on my personal laptop.

-The resulting data allows us to plot the different **SIR** groups throught time:
+The resulting data allows us to plot the different **SIR** groups through time:

 ![SIR baseline](etc/sir_baseline.png)